Travel insurance is a great idea when you are setting off on a great adventure.

 Universal Health Care — For Tourists Too!

-Argentina has universal healthcare which is covered by a 21% IVA (value-added sales tax).
+Yes!
+Argentina has universal healthcare, which is covered by a 21% IVA (value-added sales tax).

-Visitors also have the ability to seek medical care in public hospitals or community health facilities at no cost.
+Visitors also can seek medical care in public hospitals or community health facilities at no cost.

 Both public and private healthcare professionals in Argentina tend to be excellent, but public hospitals are strained, and not really places where you want to spend a lot of time if one has a condition that requires in-patient care.

-A visit to public hospitals around the country will reveal that facilities are dilapidated, stray animals from the area hang out in the hallways (us animal lovers don’t mind, but it’s not exactly hypoallergenic) and cigarette smoke seeps from behind closed doors of certain doctors offices (believe it or not!)
+A visit to public hospitals around the country will reveal that facilities are dilapidated, sometimes stray animals from the area hang out in the hallways (animal lovers don’t mind, but it’s not exactly hypoallergenic) and cigarette smoke seeps from behind closed doors of certain doctors offices (believe it or not!)

 Paying for Peace of Mind